dgaydukov/cert-aws/README.md

 * site-to-site vpn
 * direct connect
 * close some url pattern (/internal) on elb level (by SG, allow only from inside vpc)
+* ec2 app logs to cloudwatch => create custom metrics based on it